jmaurer1994/n8n-nodes-sqldatabase/README.md

 ### Prerequisites

-The following requirements must be met prior to installing this node:
+The following dependenices must be installed prior to using this node:
-* Installed VS Build Tools or VS Community >= v2015 with C++ desktop development workload
+* VS Build Tools or VS Community >= v2015 with C++ desktop development workload
-* Installed Python3 ('python' is expected on the path environment variable)
+* Python3
-* Installed Java - JDK 1.8 ('javac' and 'java' are expected on the path environment variable, running javac or java with -version should show 1.8)
+* Java 8

 See [Resources](#resources) for more detail.